himanshuo/life-of-learning/articles/parallel/lecture_15.md

   * thus V_pe =1/k (visit ratio)
     * have k nodes.
 What is probability that you will go to a particular node?
       * uniform routing: 1/k
       * ? routing: 1/k because you will pick among only k things.
-Nodes are uniformmaly distributed
+Nodes are uniformaly distributed
         * assumoption: network looks same no matter where you are
 * V_peS_pe = S_pe / k
 * assertion: "system is balanced when V_peS_pe = V_clS_cl"